 Induction or deduction

 Within the deductive science, the experience concerning sample intensity is often rather clear, because new research always adds a piece of the puzzle to already existing knowledge.
-Since deductive approaches test a specific hypothesis and are usually designed to be reproducible, such research clearly more easy to plan.
+Since deductive approaches test a specific hypothesis and are usually designed to be reproducible, such research is clearly more easy to plan.
 What sounds like a benefit is likewise also the biggest criticism, at least from a stance of philosophy of science.
 What seems robust can also be static, and instead of adding knowledge is merely the same knowledge added, or maybe becoming more precise.
-It is beyond this text to discuss this criticism in depths, yet this underlines that part of any deductive design has always be a discussion of the bias and limitations.
+It is beyond this text to discuss this criticism in depth, yet this underlines that part of any deductive design has always to be a discussion of the biases and limitations.
 This is equally true for inductive research, yet at a different scale and focus.
 Inductive designs are more about modes and conduct than about sample size and variance.
 An example is the setting and preparation of a qualitative interview, including ethical guidelines and clear guidelines concerning bias.
 Inductive research is less concerned with being reproducible which makes documentation a key issue.
 Especially within qualitative research an extensive documentation is key in order to enable that the path from raw data to interpreted knowledge is understandable.
 Since inductive research is less static, a clear documentation can also contain information that is not clearly relevant from the get-go, which may especially be important if other researchers re-examine inductive research later on.